6.3.2 Proportion of Bodies of Water with Good Ambient Water Quality

 Data is accurate as of October 31, 2018.

-6.3.2 Proportion of Bodies of Water with Good Ambient Water Quality Sustainable Development Goals
+6.3.2 Proportion of Bodies of Water with Good Ambient Water Quality in the Sustainable Development Goals

 6. Ensure access to water and sanitation for all